Chapter 4 - Tribal Employment Rights Office (§§ 1001-1090)

 § 1044.
 Model Language.

-In order to implement the requirements of §§ 1042 and 1043 of this chapter, the director shall provide to the covered employer:
+In order to implement the requirements of §§ 1042 and 1043 of this chapter, the TERO Director shall provide to the covered employer:

 • (a) model language that shall be included in the notice to prospective contractors and subcontractors, informing them of the requirements established by this chapter; and